 NCO Plastic Smart Card Banner

-Energy & Utility Skills Group welcomes the publication of the Clean Energy Jobs Plan, part of the Government’s wider Clean Energy Action Plan.
+Energy & Utility Skills Group welcomes the publication of the Clean Energy Jobs Plan, part of the government’s wider Clean Energy Action Plan.
 The Plan marks an important step towards achieving the United Kingdom’s clean energy ambitions and ensuring that people and skills remain central to national growth.

-Government forecasts, informed by Energy & Utility Skills data and analysis, show that more than 430,000 additional skilled jobs will be required by 2030 to deliver the Clean Energy Mission.
+Government forecasts, informed by Energy & Utility Skills data and analysis, show that more than 430,000 additional skilled roles will be required by 2030 to deliver the Clean Energy Mission.
 These jobs represent new opportunities for people, communities and regions, and will be essential to driving inclusion, productivity and prosperity across the United Kingdom.

-It will create stable jobs that strengthen communities and provide long-term prospects for individuals and families across the United Kingdom.
-This unprecedented level of investment offers routes into meaningful work for those beginning their careers, for people seeking to return to employment, and for those wishing to reskill in a fast-changing economy.
+Our analysis shows that clean energy growth is not only a national investment programme but a people investment programme.
+It will create good and secure jobs that strengthen communities and provide long term prospects for individuals and families across the United Kingdom.
+This level of investment offers routes into meaningful work for those beginning their careers, for people seeking to return to employment, and for those wishing to reskill in a fast changing economy.

-The opportunities are wide-ranging, spanning technical and operational roles through to project management, data, digital systems and cyber-security.
+It must also inspire the next generation, particularly young people currently not in education, employment, or training, to see their place in the United Kingdom’s clean energy future.
+The opportunities are wide ranging, spanning technical and operational roles through to project management, data, digital systems, and cyber security.
 Every citizen should be able to connect their own potential to this national mission.

 From Ambition to Action